pixel-point/pixelpoint-website/content/posts/2018-10-18-how-to-send-aws-cloudwatch-alarms-to-slack/index.md

 ---
 title: 'How to send AWS CloudWatch Alarms to Slack'
 author: Alex Barashkov
-shortDescription: The secrets you should know to set up the alarms you need in five minutes with AWS CloudWatch.
+summary: The secrets you should know to set up the alarms you need in five minutes with AWS CloudWatch.
 cover: cover.jpg
 category: Development
 ---